-Boeing makes it official: Washington state will lose 787 production
+Boeing makes it official: Washington state will lose 787 production next year

-Boeing told employees Thursday morning it will consolidate 787 Dreamliner production in South Carolina, abandoning the original assembly line in Everett.
+Boeing told employees Thursday morning it will consolidate 787 Dreamliner production in South Carolina, abandoning the original final assembly line in Everett.

-The formal announcement that Washington state loses the airplane it worked so hard to secure 17 years ago was no surprise, after news broke Tuesday evening.
+The formal announcement that Washington state loses the airplane it worked so hard to secure 17 years ago was no surprise, after the news broke Tuesday.

-In a message to employees, Seattle-based Commercial Airplanes CEO Stan Deal told them the move to consolidate the work in North Charleston, South Carolina, will be done by “mid-2021, according to our best estimate.”
+In a message to employees, Seattle-based Commercial Airplanes CEO Stan Deal said the move to consolidate the work in North Charleston, S.C., will be done by “mid-2021, according to our best estimate.”

 As he shared the news, Deal acknowledged that “the 787 is the tremendous success it is today thanks to our great teammates in Everett.
 They helped give birth to an airplane that changed how airlines and passengers want to fly.”